Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean (film): Plot

-Later that day, Juanita tells the Disciples to brace themselves for stormy weather, after thinking she hears thunder.
-Instead, the loud noise comes from a sports car—Mona's son, Jimmy Dean, has stolen Joanne's car.
-As Joanne phones the Highway Patrol to have Jimmy Dean returned, another flashback takes root: they hear the radio announcer reveal that a car accident has killed actor James Dean.
-They decide to hold a vigil.
+Later that day, Juanita thinks she hears thunder and she warns the Disciples to brace themselves for stormy weather.
+But the noise was from a loud sports car motor—Mona's son Jimmy Dean had stolen Joanne's Porsche and was racing its engine.
+Joanne phones the Texas Highway Patrol to tell them about Jimmy Dean, which triggers a final storyline transition.

+The Disciples of yesteryear listen as a man on the radio announces that an automobile accident has killed 24-year-old Hollywood film star James Dean.
+The girls pledge to hold a vigil.